22AIML038RishiPatel/summerinternship2024_22AIMl038/README.md

    - Skills in automating data upload to Excel and loading data from Excel to a database using tools like xlwings.
    - Ability to handle and process data efficiently, ensuring accuracy and usability, and automating repetitive tasks to improve workflow efficiency.
    - These skills will be valuable for various roles in data science, software development, and database management.

+ ## Conclusion
+   - Overall, this internship has been a valuable learning experience.
+I gained practical skills in python development, visualization, and automation using Python.
+The projects I worked on have provided me with insights into real-world data challenges and solutions.
+I am grateful for the opportunity to contribute to the team and grow as a Python Developer.